 Well, we wrote an in-depth review so you can get a good idea if it’s worth your cash or not.
-Currently, the market has this model hovering around $139.
+Currently, the market has this model hovering under $100 in some online retailers.
 That’s pretty much the cheapest Chromebook laptop you can buy- brand new that is.

 So, let’s get it on.

-Here’s PlatypusPlatypus’s official review of the Hisense 11.6” C11NB Chromebook.
+Here’s our official review of the Hisense 11.6” C11NB Chromebook.

 Upon unboxing, we noticed that this laptop is definitely a little heavier than other Chromebooks.
 We checked the specs and it weighs in at 2.6 pounds, which is about 0.2lbs heavier than your average Chromebook’s weight.
 Surprisingly, the 0.2lb difference is noticeable- believe it or not.

 Next, we opened up the lid and gave the machine a quick look-through.

 The lid itself is slightly patterned with almost a matte-like finish.
 The “Hisense” logo easily contrasts with the black background, along with the “Chrome” logo in the corner.
 The lid seems sturdy enough, as it was a crack to open.
 This may be because it’s still new.
 As of now, you can still buy this new, but most places will only sell it used as it’s a pretty dated model.
 But there are many people who don’t need all the fancy bells and whistles of the newest craze, so it still makes sense to consider this.